 Make sure your referral program is easy to understand and simple to promote, whether it’s via email, your website, or business cards handed to happy customers.
 Create a clever tagline for your referral program, like “Friends Don’t Let Friends Live with Roaches!”

 5. Pest Humor on Social Media?
-Yes, Please.
+Yes, Please

 Your social media page is the perfect playground for a clever, lighthearted approach to pest control.
 Nobody likes finding cockroaches in their kitchen, but everybody loves memes about it.
+A well-crafted marketing strategy for pest control can leverage humor and relatability to engage your audience.
+Posting funny, relatable pest-related content, like:

-• “Caption this” pictures of bugs in hilarious situations
+- “Caption this” pictures of bugs in hilarious situations

-• Behind-the-scenes videos of your experts on the job.
+- Behind-the-scenes videos of your experts on the job.
 Not gross, mind you, just interesting

-• Seasonal tips for preventing pest problems
+- Seasonal tips for preventing pest problems

 6. Go Viral with a “Find the Bug” Challenge